| The placement of an implant

 can occassionally determine the placement.
 In most cases it

-favourable to place a saline
+is favourable to place a saline

 implant and a silicone